Whats the Difference Between WordPress.com vs. WordPress.org?

 You've decided that you want to start a new blog and start making money on the internet.

-There is no doubt that you've seen dozens and dozens of blogging solutions (both free and paid) and one of the solutions that comes up again and again in your research is WordPress.
+There is no doubt that you've seen dozens and dozens of blogging solutions (both free and paid) and one of the solutions that come up again and again in your research is WordPress.

 If you've dug any deeper in using the WordPress platform you've probably come across two options of using WordPress, which can be somewhat confusing...
 WordPress.com and WordPress.org.

 Naturally, you're if you're reading this you're probably wondering what's the difference between WordPress.org and WordPress.com and which is the right choice for your online business?

 The purpose of this article is to answer that question and help you make the right choice.

 Let's take a look at WordPress.com and WordPress.org and discuss the pros and cons of each.

 The first thing to keep in mind is that WordPress essentially works the same in either format.
 WordPress is a content management tool, that runs more blogs worldwide than any other platform.
 What we are going to compare are fine details between these two options.
 Having chosen WordPress means that you are going to have a stable and functional blog (and website).

 Here are the basic differences between the .com and the .org versions of WordPress:

 WordPress.com is where you can get a free blog.
 You don't need to pay for hosting or a domain.
 You don't need to pay for plugins - because you aren't able (allowed) to use them (this is a huge pitfall of using the .com version of WordPress).
 You don't need to worry about editing the back-end of the site - because it's just not possible.
 With this free hosted solution, you get the power of WordPress but without the ability to customize it.